async-library/react-async/README.md

 >
 > When upgrading to React Async v4, please note the following breaking API changes:
 >
-> - `deferFn` now receives an `args` array as the third argument, instead of arguments to `run` being spread at the front
+> - `deferFn` now receives an `args` array as the first argument, instead of arguments to `run` being spread at the front
 >   of the arguments list.
 This enables better interop with TypeScript.
 You can use destructuring to keep using your
 >   existing variables.
 > - The shorthand version of `useAsync` now takes the `options` object as optional second argument.
 This used to be